 2. An ACTONTV member must follow the ACTONTV Policies & Procedures to use ACTONTV facilities to present / produce political programming.

-3. All programs submitted for cablecast shall be accompanied by a completed Request for Cablecast form.
+3. All bicycled or sponsored programs submitted for cablecast shall be accompanied by a completed Request for Cablecast form.

 4. Political programming will cease 48 hours prior to Election Day and will not resume until the polls have officially closed.
 It is the responsibility of the presenter / producer